Preventive Dentist - Tulsa, OK

 Keeping Your Smile Beautiful for Life

 The primary focus of your dentist is to enable you to experience the best possible oral health, with teeth that are beautiful and strong.
-The way Dr. Angie helps our patients accomplish their goals is first through preventive care, as much as possible.
+The way Dr. Nauman helps our patients accomplish their goals is first through preventive care, as much as possible.
 In taking this proactive approach towards oral health, our patients are better able to avoid conditions that call for restorative care.

 The American Dental Association's recommendation is that professional cleanings and examinations be performed twice a year.
 During these routine dental visits, we take digital x-rays of the mouth so that we may see what is going on inside of teeth and below the gum line.
-Dr. Angie examines the teeth and uses the DIAGNOdent tool for the early detection of cavities.
+Dr. Nauman examines the teeth and uses the DIAGNOdent tool for the early detection of cavities.
 This tool is gentle and precise, eliminating the need to poke at teeth with sharp dental tools.
 Gum tissue is also assessed during routine evaluations so that we may detect and treat any presence of gum disease as early as possible.
-After Dr. Angie has completed her examination, our hygienist cleans your teeth using an ultrasonic scaler.
+After Dr. Nauman has completed her examination, our hygienist cleans your teeth using an ultrasonic scaler.
 Teeth are then gently polished with an electric drill, which is painless yet effective.
 If it’s been six months or longer since your last appointment, call Glisten Dental & Sleep Apnea to schedule an appointment in our Tulsa, OK dental office.

 Your First Visit